cesarhuret/docGPT/README.md

 ![image](https://user-images.githubusercontent.com/67405604/205882403-1fee052b-1a40-45e0-838b-f0c9268611ed.png)

-10. Wait for your result!
-(Word may become temporarily unresponsive while waiting for the result)
+1. Wait for your result!
+(Currently it is not recommended to ask ChatGPT again before current question is answered, otherwise all the answers can be mixed up.
+Keyboard input is disabled while waiting for the result, see issue #9.)